webreinvent/vaah-docs/content/7.vaahflutter/4.core/platform_service.md

 It is built on top of the Flutter framework's platform channel.
 You can view the official documentation [here](https://docs.flutter.dev/platform-integration/platform-channels).

 ## Platform Service Class
 The PlatformService class is an abstract class that provides static methods to interact with platform-specific services.

-Go to [usage guide]().
+To see usage guide [click here](../5.directory_structure/3.vaahextendflutter/5.services/8.platform_channel_service.md).

 ### Methods
 | Name                           | Return Type      | Arguments                                            | Description                                                                                           |